[Republish] How JavaScript Timers Work

 Since JavaScript can only ever execute one piece of code at a time (due to its single-threaded nature) each of these blocks of code are “blocking” the progress of other asynchronous events.
 This means that when an asynchronous event occurs (like a mouse click, a timer firing, or an XMLHttpRequest completing) it gets queued up to be executed later (how this queueing actually occurs surely varies from browser-to-browser, so consider this to be a simplification).

-To start with, within the first block of JavaScript, two timers are initiated: a 10ms setTimeout and a 10ms setInterval.
+.
 Due to where and when the timer was started it actually fires before we actually complete the first block of code.
 Note, however, that it does not execute immediately (it is incapable of doing that, because of the threading).
 Instead that delayed function is queued in order to be executed at the next available moment.

 Additionally, within this first JavaScript block we see a mouse click occur.
 The JavaScript callbacks associated with this asynchronous event (we never know when a user may perform an action, thus it’s consider to be asynchronous) are unable to be executed immediately thus, like the initial timer, it is queued to be executed later.